GideonDelta/WP-Fancy-Login-Logout/README.md

 - Confirmation dialog before logging out.
 - Popup message while the logout request is processed.

+## Translating

+The plugin text domain is `wp-fancy-login-logout`.
+Translation files can be placed in a `languages` folder inside the plugin directory.
+Use standard WordPress tools such as [Poedit](https://poedit.net/) or WP-CLI to generate translation files.

 This plugin is released under the GPLv3 license.